- New York

 The Niagara Falls region supports grapes for Rieslings, Pinot Gris and other wines.
 Just outside downtown Niagara Falls begins the Niagara Wine Trail, which stretches three counties east toward Rochester, New York.
 Limousine and guided bus tours are available, but many people select a few wineries to visit and travel by car.
 The cool climate makes the region ideal for growing grapes used in Rieslings, Chardonnays and Pinot Gris.

 Niagara Wine Trail countryside

 Where to Stay in Niagara Falls

 After a day of sightseeing, eating and drinking, you may be tired and ready to rest.
 Niagara Falls has a wide range of lodging, from budget chain hotels to bed-and-breakfast inns to casino resorts.
-Several hotels offer excellent views, including the Four Points by Sheraton on Buffalo Avenue, where guests can dine overlooking the magnificent falls.
+Several hotels offer excellent views, including the Niagara Riverside Resort on Buffalo Avenue, where guests can dine overlooking the magnificent falls.

 Friends hiking one of several trails surrounding the falls

 City Tour - New York City

 7 Spots for Family Fun Around the USA